Battle of Bucharest (1771): Battle

 General Reinhold Essen arranged his infantry in three squares between which he placed the cavalry.
 The Turks were slowly advancing towards the Russian positions and Essen himself ordered an attack.
 The Ottomans, who did not expect the attack of the Russian troops, were confused, but then counterattacked with their cavalry.
 Part of their forces moved from the front, and the others began to carry out a flank raid on Bucharest, which was left almost without cover.
 Having bypassed the positions of Essen, the Turkish cavalry crossed to the left bank of the Dâmbovița River and rushed towards Bucharest.
 This maneuver was noticed in a timely manner.
 Shortly thereafter, a detachment of Ivan Gudovich with artillery repulsed the attack of the Turkish cavalry.
 Having secured himself from the left flank, Essen attacked the Turkish retrenchment with three squares.
 In the course of a joint infantry and cavalry attack supported by artillery, as well as a detour from the left flank of Kantemir, the Turkish infantry was knocked out of the fortification and fled.

 Aftermath

 The Russians casualties were 55 dead and 199 wounded, whereas the Turkish casualties were 2,000 dead and 350 prisoners, of which 200 were Serbs, Bulgarians and Bosniaks.
 Despite the victory, Essen was unable to organize a normal pursuit to inflict even more damage, but he was able to march all the way to Giurgiu, which he had unsuccessfully stormed earlier.
 The Russians took 50 guns in the city and occupies it.
+The defeat did not allow the Turkish command to seize the initiative in the 1771 campaign and capture Bucharest. on October 24, 1771, a cavalry detachment of Lieutenant Colonel D. K. Cantemir (up to 1.5 thousand people) took Zhurzha almost without resistance, capturing 50 guns.
+Von Essen did not have enough forces to pursue and completely defeat the Turks, but the left bank of the Danube was cleared of Turkish troops.